Financial literacy can help you reach financial independence so you can get more satisfaction out of life.

 Perhaps you have a solid household income, but

 I created SavvyCentz to help modern moms increase their money IQ through simple, but transformational money principles.
 My hope is that financial literacy will lead you to financial independence.

 Whether you’re drowning in debt or rolling in the dough, financial literacy helps you make wiser money decisions, avoid major money pitfalls and role model good money habits to your children.
-Your financially fit family can get more satisfaction out of life and secure its financial future.

 Financial literacy is having enough knowledge about how to manage your money and using that information to make good money choices every day.
 Put simply, it’s financial IQ plus behavior: